availproject/avail-uncharted/README.md

 Avail Explorations is an open collective committed to promoting innovation and pushing the boundaries of modular space.
 We believe in the endless possibilities that arise from exploring new frontiers.

 ### 🕊 Open Source since Inception 🕊
-Every project we work upon is open-sourced from its very inception.
+Every project we work on is open-sourced from its very inception.
 We encourage collaboration, transparency, and collective growth.
 Join us in our expedition to cultivate a culture of innovation.

 ### 👥 Join the Expedition 👥
 Join us at Avail Explorations to contribute your ideas, expertise, and enthusiasm towards shaping the Avail ecosystem.
 Stay tuned for exciting announcements, community events, and project showcases.
 Together, let us embark on a journey towards uncharted horizons.

-Connect with us on X and Discord for the latest updates and discussions.
+Connect with us on [X](https://x.com/AvailProject) and [Discord](https://discord.gg/y6fHnxZQX8) for the latest updates and discussions.

 ## 💰 Grants 💰
 Want to contribute to cutting-edge solutions, solve problems, and be a part of Avail's Contributor ecosystem?
 Check out our open RFPs here.
 Learn more about the Grants Program here.